 Don’t wait until your children learn about life, health, and contraceptives from their friends.
 Talk to them before they hear about these subjects elsewhere.

-If you don’t talk to your children as parents, they may get wrong and misleading information about sexual reproductive health from other people.
+If parents don’t talk to their children, they may get wrong and misleading information about sexual reproductive health from other people.

 Parents, talk to your children about sex

 Parents!
 If your children don’t talk about sex, it doesn’t mean that they are not having sex.

 Parents and children, talk with each other about sexual and reproductive health.

 Sexual encounters, pregnancies, HIV and AIDS, and sexually transmitted infections are rising among youth.

 Talking to your children about delaying sex or using protection is better than being sorry you didn’t talk to them after problems have already happened.

 Prevention is better than cure.
 Talk with your children about sex.

 Message from religious leader about contraception and healthy child spacing